-When I stopped drinking, I treated myself to a motorbike licence and a motorbike, something that I always wanted quite got round to doing.
+When I stopped drinking, I treated myself to a motorbike licence and a motorbike, something that I always wanted but never quite got round to doing.
 My new hobby has introduced me to wonderful people who have now become lifelong friends.
 Together we enjoy adventures and social evenings, and I have travelled with my partner across Europe on my 1000cc motorbike.

 There are things waiting for you in your future without alcohol that you will not even be able to imagine.

 There are real relationships that don’t revolve around alcohol, and the relationships you have will be so much stronger.

 The relationship that will outshine all others in your life of sobriety will be the relationship you have with yourself.
 You will walk through your life as a conscious and competent non-drinker, fully aware of the con trick that you have outsmarted and freed yourself from.
 You will live a life that is bright and vivid in colour and experience.

 Living Sober… What does a sober life look like?

 With alcohol out of your life you can begin to focus wholeheartedly on the motivations that drive you to live a fulfilled and fulfilling life.
 Alcohol will no longer be fighting and vying for position in your survival needs, because your survival needs will be met through the food and drinks that nourish you.